gitpod-io/apache-example/README.md

 * Runs apache on port 8080
 * Added a custom and minimal apache.conf.
 * Follows the Apache logs in the Gitpod Terminal View via multitail
-* Adds PHP Xdebug extension to VSCode
-* XDebug arguments are passed on the fly from VSCode

 ## Terminal Commands to try to control Apache
 * `apachectl start` - start Apache Web Server (it's started automatically on workspace launch)